 It is a common practice to use both exploratory data analysis and well-defined business requirements to determine the type of data processing required for a data pipeline.
 The processed data can be the foundation for many data-driven applications, like visualization and machine learning activities.

-To summarize, a data pipeline simplifies the movement, transformation, and processing of data, in a consistent and reliable manner.
+To summarize, a data pipeline simplifies the movement, transformation, and processing of data, consistently and reliably.
 This helps organizations better use their data and get insights to make informed decisions.

 Components of a Data Pipeline